otamm/rails_demo_cms/comfortable_mexican_sofa/README.md

 rails g comfy:cms:assets # copy all cms js, css and image files to your application.
 ```
 Running these generators will not only enable customization of both content rendered and admin pannel, but will also allow for customizing validations in model and making a local backup of the website's content.
+#### 2. Important to remember that comfy uses HAML, not ERB to render elements in HTML.
+See the bottom of the page to have an idea of HAML's usage.

 ## Content Creation

 ### Layout